camilla-scandola/ab-testing-project/README.md

 ---
 ## Overview
+The Vanguard A/B Test Project evaluates whether differences observed between the Control and Test design variants are statistically meaningful in explaining changes in user interactions and conversion rates.
+We formulated several hypotheses and applied statistical tests, primarily proportion z-tests and corresponding p-value evaluations, to determine whether these differences are statistically significant or random.

+For each hypothesis, we calculated:

+* the conversion or error rates for both variants

+* the z-statistic measuring the size of the difference

+* the p-value indicating statistical significance

 ## 🔸 Demographic Analysis
+This analysis explores how customer demographics and the interaction timing with the design influence conversion rates.
+Specifically, we analyzed age, high-value customer segments, and time spent on each step of the flow.
+Based on these factors, we tested the following hypotheses:

 1. Did the Test variation significantly impact the conversion rate?
 2. Does age influence the conversion difference between Test and Control?